highfidelity/hifi-docs-grav-content/02.create-and-explore/13.archives/09.create-a-tablet-app/docs.md

 * **Modify from the quick start template**: Here, we only changed the title and made a list of buttons for our gemstone collection. ![](tablet-app-6.png) ![](tablet-app-7.png)
 * It only takes a few modifications in HTML going from the template to our Gemstone Magic Maker app
-* **Host your HTML file on the web**: We’re using Amazon S3 here for the tutorial [https://hifi-content.s3.amazonaws.com/faye/gemstoneMagicMaker/gemstoneMagicMaker.html](https://hifi-content.s3.amazonaws.com/faye/gemstoneMagicMaker/gemstoneMagicMaker.html))
+* **Host your HTML file on the web**: We’re using Amazon S3 for the tutorial [https://hifi-content.s3.amazonaws.com/faye/gemstoneMagicMaker/gemstoneMagicMaker.html](https://hifi-content.s3.amazonaws.com/faye/gemstoneMagicMaker/gemstoneMagicMaker.html))

 Development Tips: You can test your UI using the Chrome Inspector tool which allows you to live preview your app while making changes. ![](tablet-app-8.png)

-### Step 3: Load your web app on the High Fidelity tablet
+#### Step 3: Load your web app on the High Fidelity tablet

 In gemstoneApp.js, copy and paste a link to your web app.